Did you know?

 Graaff-Reinet is the only town in South Africa to be surrounded by a national park.

-Graaff-Reinet has been a traveller's oasis in South Africa's semi-arid desert - the Karoo - for more than 2 centuries, since it was founded in 1786.
+Graaff-Reinet has been a traveller's oasis in South Africa's semi-arid desert, the Karoo, for more than two centuries, since it was founded in 1786.

 It's a stylish town, with at least 200 historical buildings, restored pre-Victorian homes in almost every street and a collection of museums and galleries celebrating its past.

 Tucked into a bend in the Sundays River, Graaff-Reinet is best viewed from the heights of the Camdeboo National Park.
 From here, you can also see the Valley of Desolation and get a good sense of the utter vastness of the Great Karoo.